codeceptjs/CodeceptJS/docs/basics.md

 assert.equal(title, 'CodeceptJS');
 ```

-It is important to understand the usage of **async** functions in CodeceptJS.
+It is important to understand the usage of **async** functions in HermionaJS.
 While non-returning actions can be called without await, if an async function uses `grab*` action it must be called with `await`:

 ```js
 // a helper function